eclipse-che/che-docs/src/main/pages/setup-kubernetes/kubernetes-single-user.md

 permalink: kubernetes-single-user.html
 folder: setup-kubernetes
 ---
-## Supported Kuberentes installations Flavors and Versions
+## Supported Kuberentes Flavors and Versions

-Tested only on minikube v0.25 with vm providers Virtualbox and kvm2.
+Tested only on MiniKube v0.25 with vm providers VirtualBox and kvm2.

 ## Pre-Reqs

 * `bash`
 * `Kubernetes` installation with:
   * enabled DNS discovery;
   * configured ingress controller.
-Note: you can start it on minikube with `minikube addons enable ingress`.
+Note: you can start it on MiniKube with `minikube addons enable ingress`.

 ## MiniKube